bejminliou/phys4d-labs/Lab 7/7.typ

 == 3b.
 Age of Co-60 samples

 Poisson statistics state that the standard error in the count measurement is equal to the square root of the actual measurement.
-Thus, to reduce proportional error, the time interval was extended to 300 seconds, the approximate length of 1 Clash Royale match (considering overtime).
-This would result in greater counts and proportionally smaller standard errors.Selecting two samples of cobalt-60 with statistically significant time difference between creation dates, both samples were measured at the top tray of the sample holder.
+Thus, to reduce proportional error, the time interval was extended to 300 seconds, the approximate length of one Clash Royale match (considering overtime).
+This would result in greater counts and proportionally smaller errors.
+Selecting two samples of cobalt-60 with statistically significant time difference between creation dates, both samples were measured at the top tray of the sample holder.
+This specific experiment selected one sample created in May 2003, and another in March 2021.
-//specify dates

 = 4.
 Data, Results, and Analysis

-For the effects of distance, on radioactivity the linearized data was plotted:
+For the experiment measuring the effects of distance on radioactivity, the linearized data with $ln(A)$ against $ln(r)$ was plotted.
+The slopes for each isotope are $-2.37 plus.minus 0.03$ for strontium-90, $-2.03 plus.minus 0.07$ for cobalt-60, and $-3 plus.minus 1$ for polonium-210.
+With an expected slope of -2 for the inverse square relation, the t'-scores are thus 12.3, 0.429, and 1.0 respectively.
+The t'-score for strontium indicates a strong disagreement with the expected value, with the t'-score of 12.3 being far greater than 3.
+The t'-score for cobalt indicates an agreement within the uncertainty, with 0.429 being less than 1.
+For polonium, although the error captures the expected value and yields a t'-score of 1.0, the graph reveals that a non-power fit would likely relate radioactivity and distance better.
+The error bar of every data point on the graph does not capture the line, and the $R^2$ has a low value of 0.459, supporting the distinction between this data and an inverse square relation.
+This is consistent with the theory that polonium-210, exhibiting alpha decay, would not follow the same inverse square relation as strontium-90 or cobalt-60, which each exhibit beta and gamma decay respectively.

 #full_width_figure("distance_graph.svg", [Natural logarithm of radioactivity vs. natural logarithm of distance for strontium-90, cobalt-60, and polonium-210.
 The solid line represents the linear best fit to the experimental data points.
 The equation of the fit and the $R^2$ value are shown on the graph.]);

-The slopes for strontium-90, cobalt-60, and polonium-210 are $-2.37 plus.minus 0.03$, $-2.03 plus.minus 0.07$, $-3 plus.minus 1$ respectively.
-With an expected slope of -2 for the inverse square relation, the t'-scores are thus 12.3, 0.429, and 1.0 respectively.
-The t'-score for strontium indicates a strong disagreement, with the t'-score of 12.3 being far greater than 3.
-The t'-score for cobalt indicates an agreement within the uncertainty, 0.429 being less than 1.
-For polonium, although the error captures the expected value, yielding a t'-score of 1, the graph reveals a visually apparent non-linear fit, verfied by an $R^2$ value of 0.459.
-This indicates that a non-power fit would likely fit the data better.
-This is consistent with the theory that polonium-210, exhibiting alpha decay

 For cobalt dating, poisson statistics indicates that the uncertainty in the count is equal to the square root.
-Factoring that into the calculation, the difference yields $ plus.minus "days"$ compared to the expected of approximately $"days"$.
-//finish
+Considering this, the radioactivity readings for the May 2003 sample read $2300 plus.minus 50$ with approximately 2.17% error, and for the March 2021 sample $11900 plus.minus 100$ with approximately 0.840% error.
+Considering error propogation with a 5% systematic error in each sample and the poisson statistic uncertainty, the percent error gets compounded to approximately 7.44%.
+Thus, performing the calculation and applying error propogation yields a time difference of $4600 plus.minus 300 "days"$ between the two samples.
+Comparing this to the expected value of approximately $6514 "days"$, determined by calculating the difference between the May 1st, 2003 and March 1st, 2021, the t'-score yields 6.38, signifying disagreement between the data and the expected value.

 #colbreak()

 = 5.
 Conclusion

+//idk wtf to put about the error analysis for the dating.
 //finish

 #colbreak()